Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 When determining the number of employees, we should remember the following:

-- On each stage, on each track, it is reasonable to have so many employees that all tracks are completed in approximately the same time.
+- On each stage, on each track, it is reasonable to have so many employees that all tracks are completed at approximately the same time.
 - It is not mandatory to hire all employees at once.
 Firstly, new projects always start from the narrow front of work, when the presence of additional employees will only delay progress.
-Secondly, the fewer people you hire the less money you need to ask.
-Especially if you are going to raise money in rounds.
+Secondly, the fewer people you hire, the less money you need to ask.
+Especially if you are going to raise funds in rounds.

-/// note | "Virtual" and real employees
+/// note | "Virtual" vs real employees
 In the table, we operate with "virtual employees," not real ones.

-While assembling a team, we will hire real unique people, not interchangeable cogs.
-Therefore, as we hire, we should adjust the estimates in the Blue table, reflecting the real capabilities of the team.
+While assembling a team, we will hire real, unique people, not interchangeable cogs.
+Therefore, as we hire, we should adjust the estimates in the Blue table to reflect the team's real capabilities.
 This will cause a recalculation of the terms and financial model.

-Of cause, we can look for a "pure developer", "pure game designer", and so on, but this will not be the best strategy.
-Especially if you are a new indie developer.
-It is much more profitable to look for [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) employees.
+Of course, we can look for a "pure developer," "pure game designer," and so on, but this will not be the best strategy, especially if you are a new indie developer.
+Looking for [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) employees is much more profitable.

 - Firstly, it will be easier to establish communication in the team.
-- Secondly, the team will be more flexible, autonomous, will require less management.
+- Secondly, the team will be more flexible and autonomous and will require less management.
 - Thirdly, since you are a noname team, such people are more likely to come to you.
 Narrow specialists usually go to large companies, where there is a narrow deep front of work for them.
 ///

 I have no team yet, so I operated with "virtual employees" and just added my share of time to the estimates.

 If you already have a team (or will have one), it’s wise to add a column in the Blue Table per each team member.
 This allows you to accurately track how much impact each person will have on each track.
-This approach also comes in handy if you hire a “star” who works like five people, or an intern who counts as half of an employee
+This approach also comes in handy if you hire a “star” who works like five people or an intern who may count as half of an employee.

-/// attention | Sometimes it may be a bad idea
+/// attention | Sometimes, it may be a bad idea
 People are different.
-Per person effectivnes estimation is a kind of rating.
-Some people will take it philosophically, others may be deeply offended by it.
+Per-person effectiveness estimation is a kind of rating.
+Some people will take it philosophically, while others may be deeply offended by it.

-Detailes effort estimation may be a good idea from the perspective of planning and budgeting.
+Detailed effort estimation may be a good idea from the planning and budgeting perspective.
 But it may be a bad idea from the perspective of team building and team spirit.

 Take in mind your team specifics, before deciding to use this approach.
 ///

-By following these logic, we createed an image of our future team:
+By following these logic, we may create an image of our future team:

 - Two developers and two game designers to fill the main tracks.
 - One key specialist for tracks with too many tasks for outsourcing.
-- Hiring in two stages: first for the project kickoff, and then for the steady development phase.
+- Hiring is in two stages: first, for the project kickoff, and then, for the steady development phase.
 - Tasks and employee specializations are adjusted according to the requirements of each development stage.
-For example, in the Alpha version, we don’t need support utilities or QA automation, but they become essential for smooth development and achieving the desired quality later on.
-Therefore, we hire a second developer by the start of the Beta version.
+For example, we don’t need utilities or QA automation in the Alpha version, but they become essential for smooth development and achieving the desired quality later on.
+Therefore, we will hire a second developer by the start of the Beta version.
-- We’ll hire a producer by the Beta stage since I can handle managing five skilled people part-time, but I’ll need help beyond that (I want to continue write code and work on game design).
-Plus, I don’t have experience managing outsourcing, so it would be great to delegate that responsibility.
+- We’ll hire a producer by the Beta stage since I can handle managing five skilled people part-time, but I’ll need help beyond that (I want to continue writing code and working on game design).
+Also, I don’t have experience managing outsourcing, so it would be great to delegate that responsibility.

 ## Positioning — beacon games